spicetify/docs/docs/getting-started.md

 ### Windows

 This is the installation method we recommend for most users.
 It is the fastest and most reliable way to install Spicetify.
+(Note: Spicetify should not be run with administrator/root privileges, Running as admin can cause Spotify to show a black/blank window after applying spicetify.
+This happens because Spotify (running as a normal user) can't access files modified with admin privileges. and ONLY download spotify from the web, not from microsoft store)

 #### Powershell (pre-built binary)